Census Dots

 Native American/Other

-Of the 1,265 places in Ohio, West Salem is the 572nd most populous.
+West Salem is ranked the 673rd most populous place in Ohio, out of 1,265 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+West Salem was ranked the 572nd most populous place in the 2020 Census.

 West Salem's White Population